RedRover Responders Volunteer Training

 What Volunteers Do

-Our specially trained RedRover Responders volunteers shelter and care for animals displaced by natural disasters and rescued in criminal seizures from cruelty conditions, such as puppy mills or hoarding situations.
-The duties that volunteers may perform at an emergency shelter include:
+Our specially trained RedRover Responders volunteers provide a range of hands-on care and support for animals in crisis, including: temporary shelter and care for animals displaced by natural disasters and rescued from cruelty conditions, such as puppy mills or hoarding cases; assist in communities with an overpopulation of homeless animals; support pets of domestic violence survivors by building pet housing at DV and animal shelters.
+The duties that volunteers may perform while on deployment:

 - Feeding animals and cleaning cages.